Domestic Violence Defense Lawyer | Philadelphia, PA

 Domestic violence ("DV") cases typically involve allegations of assault or robbery against a family member, significant other, or romantic partner.
 Domestic violence allegations can be particularly serious as the legislature has increasingly enacted laws to ensure that police and prosecutors make arrests and bring charges even in cases with little corroborating evidence.
 Further, DV cases can be particularly problematic due to the social stigma surrounding domestic violence, the possibility of a criminal conviction and incarceration, and the collateral consequences such as the potential to lose your job, children, and reputation.

-Allegations of domestic violence or abuse can result in both criminal and civil proceedings.
+Allegations of domestic abuse can result in both criminal and civil proceedings.
 If the complainant makes a report to the police or police respond to a 911 call, then the police and prosecutors could bring criminal charges.
-There are a number of possible charges which are commonly seen in domestic violence cases.
+There are a number of possible charges which are commonly seen in domestic cases.
 For example, defendants in domestic violence court often face charges including:

 - Aggravated Assault (F1 and F2)